Safety-Preserving PTQ via Contrastive Alignment Loss

 \begin{itemize} \item \textbf{ARC-c (AI2 Reasoning Challenge - Challenge Set)}~\cite{clark2018think}: Grade-school science questions requiring complex reasoning. \item \textbf{ARC-e (AI2 Reasoning Challenge - Easy Set)}~\cite{clark2018think}: Grade-school science questions. \item \textbf{BoolQ}~\cite{clark2019boolq}: Question answering with yes/no answers based on a passage. \item \textbf{CSQA (CommonsenseQA)}~\cite{talmor2019commonsenseqa}: Questions requiring commonsense knowledge. \item \textbf{HellaS.
 (HellaSwag)}~\cite{zellers2019hellaswag}: Completing sentences based on commonsense reasoning. \item \textbf{Lam.
 (LAMBADA)}~\cite{paperno2016lambada}: Predicting the last word of sentences in a passage. \item \textbf{MNLI (Multi-Genre Natural Language Inference)}~\cite{williams2018mnli}: Determining entailment, contradiction, or neutrality between sentence pairs. \item \textbf{OBQA (OpenBookQA)}~\cite{mihaylov2018obqa}: Answering questions using open book knowledge. \item \textbf{PIQA (Physical Interaction QA)}~\cite{bisk2020piqa}: Reasoning about physical interactions. \item \textbf{SIQA (Social Interaction QA)}~\cite{sap2019socialiqa}: Reasoning about social interactions. \item \textbf{WinoG.
 (Winogrande)}~\cite{sakaguchi2020winogrande}: Pronoun resolution problems requiring commonsense reasoning. \end{itemize}

-We compare AAQ with several baselines, including Pre-trained (FP16), Fine-tuned (FP16), RTN (W4A4), GPTQ (W4A4), DuQuant (W4A4), QuaRot (W4A4), SpinQuant (W4A4), and OSTQuant (W4A4).
-The results show that AAQ consistently achieves competitive or superior performance compared to other quantization methods across diverse models and tasks, demonstrating its effectiveness in maintaining general capabilities while ensuring safety alignment.
+We compare CAQ with several baselines, including Pre-trained (FP16), Fine-tuned (FP16), RTN (W4A4), GPTQ (W4A4), DuQuant (W4A4), QuaRot (W4A4), SpinQuant (W4A4), and OSTQuant (W4A4).
+The results show that CAQ consistently achieves competitive or superior performance compared to other quantization methods across diverse models and tasks, demonstrating its effectiveness in maintaining general capabilities while ensuring safety alignment.